 Money received by Hammersmith and Fulham Council from central government is reducing significantly every year.
-Government funding reduced by £74m from 2010/11 to 2016/17.
-The 2017/18 funding reduction from 2016/17 is £8.9m and is forecast to further reduce by £19m from 2017/18 to 2020/21.
-In addition, Government has imposed £0.65m of unfunded new burdens on the Council for 2017/18.
-As part of the provisional Local Government Finance Settlement the government announced that authorities can charge a social care precept of up to 3% (and a total of 6% over 3 years).
+Government funding reduced by £70m from April 2010 to March 2018.
+The 2018/19 funding reduction is £8.9m and a further £5.2m cut is forecast in 2019/20.
+As part of the provisional Local Government Finance Settlement the government announced that authorities can charge a social care precept of up to 3% (and a total of 6% by 2019/20).
 This would raise £1.65m for Hammersmith and Fulham.
-A 2% social care precept assumption is included in Government projections of the Council's spending power.
-The Government also included an assumed further 2% increase in council tax in the Council's spending power projection, meaning a total council tax increase of 4% is assumed in the spending power projection.
-The Council's administration does not wish to apply any tax increase to residents, so it does not form part of the 2017/18 budget proposals.
+A 3% social care precept assumption is included in Government projections of the Council's spending power.
+The Government also included an assumed further 3% increase in council tax in the Council's spending power projection, meaning a total council tax increase of 6% is assumed in the spending power projection.
+The Council's administration did not wish to apply any tax increase to residents, so it does not form part of the 2018/19 budget.